PROGRAMS ARE OPEN TO STUDENTS FROM ACROSS ALL MAJORS & DISCIPLINES, ALL US COLLEGE & HIGH SCHOOL STUDENTS, & THE COMMUNITY!

 - Kumasi Centre for Arts and Culture, Ghanaian national/local institutions industries, and more have joined in the fun- together.

 To learn how to get involved, contact: Andrea Lee, Department Chair-(510) 833-8950, email@example.com.

-Below: Service learning day in Tamale, Northern region of Ghana- lay foundation for community health center.
+Below: Service learning day in Tamale, Northern region of Ghana- laying a foundation for the community health center.

 Below: Sustainable agriculture; middle passage oral history; shea butter making, girlhood education, and rural lifestyles are just a few of the topics explored in Ghana’s northern village of Saakpuli.

 Below: Students from College of Alameda, UC Santa Cruz, University of Central Arkansas, and Clark Atlanta University prepare to enter Kakum National Rainforest for a hike and world-famous canopy walk.<a href=”http://Community go…Ghana get-down from Andrea Vonny Lee on Vimeo.